Macad3D/Macad3D/Source/Macad.UserGuide/Modeling/Modify/Chamfer.md

 # Remarks
 To select the edges to chamfer click the editor button in the property panel.
 Unselected edges will be shown in blue, selected edges are shown in red.
 Re-click the editor button or press __ESC__ to close the editor.
 To select all possible edges, click __Select All__, to clear the selection click __Select None__.

 The chamfer modifier works on continous edges.
-When an edge is selected, additional edges may be selected too.
+When an edge is selected, additional edges may be automatically included.

 > [!Note] The distance cannot be greater that the thickness of the face.
 If you want to chamfer the complete face, use [](xref:ef7f7484-88f2-45d7-8062-771c8c0ad04e) instead.